RANTS & RAVES 2020

 laugh from Dave listening from home on speaker phone, who estimated they drove 60 miles to find it

-store had meat, toilet paper and bleach products.
-If not, we didn't go in and just kept driving on."
+out if the store had meat, toilet paper and bleach products.
+If not, we didn't go in and just kept

 hear people in stores sharing with others which stores did have meat, anti-bacterial cleaning products,